 However, POS employee theft is such a major concern, we’ve dedicated an entire separate article to the topic.

 4. Monitor inventory closely

 There are three main time periods that need to be considered in your inventory management process:

 - As inventory enters your store: All merchandise should be checked against the shipping manifest as it enters your store.
-If this is not being done, then there’s the chance that your warehouse, delivery person, or someone else is stealing from you.
+If this is not being done, then there’s a chance that your warehouse staff, delivery person, or someone else is stealing from you.

 - While inventory is in your store: Surveillance cameras and video alarms, surprise audits, and employee training are all tools that can be used to monitor inventory while it is in your retail locations.

 - As inventory leaves your store: Shoplifting comes in many forms, and one of them is changing the price tags on products to pay a lower price.
 This may or may not include collusion with staff members.
 Employees should be instructed to carefully check as they scan each item that it matches the description in the POS.
 Conversely, an electronic article surveillance (EAS) system can help prevent items leaving the store without being purchased.

 Cash is the single biggest target for theft.
 Your cash handling procedure needs to be bulletproof to make sure any cash coming into your shop makes its way to the safe and then your bank account.
 Spend time learning the best practices on cash handling.

 Furthermore, don’t assume that because you’ve never had cash stolen that your process is secure.
 It’s often the case that you have just been lucky until now and something will arise in the future.

 Your cash handling procedure should be reviewed regularly to make sure that it remains as secure as possible.